jawalsh/z652-Digital-Libraries/docs/assignment_controlled_vocabulary_lab.md

     - What fields could it be applied to in your projects?
     - What potential functional requirements of your projects could it support?

+When you're finished, one group member should turn the assignment in to Canvas.